A Precious Stone For Your Precious One

 So you treasure someone and you want to show it.

-Whether it's your spouse, girlfriend, boyfriend, mother, father, brother, sister, son, daughter, grandson, granddaughter, friend, lover or whatever, you can never go wrong with a jewelry gift.
+Whether it's your spouse, girlfriend, boyfriend, mother, father, brother, sister, son, daughter, grandson, granddaughter, friend, lover or whatever, a jewelry gift is a winning gift for a known jewelry lover.

 Even in today's age of enlightenment and educated choices, there are still some folks who feel embarrassed about gifting a gemstone jewelry piece that does not have a real gemstone set on it.

-If there's anyone to blame for this stigma, it's the giant diamond cartels who have spent millions in brainwashing ads that have polluted an entire generation with the doctrine that diamonds are the ultimate symbol of love and commitment and anything less is something to be ashamed of.
+If there's anyone to blame for this stigma, it's the giant diamond cartels who have spent billions of dollars running brainwashing-level advertisements that have polluted an entire generation with the doctrine that diamonds are the ultimate symbol of love and commitment-- and attempting to convince each that anything less is something of which to to be ashamed.

-More and more people are realizing the false scarcity tactics being employed by diamond companies just to artificially push the value and prices of their stones up.
+More and more people are realizing the false scarcity tactics being employed by diamond companies just to artificially push the prices of their gemstones up-- all without actually increasing the intrinsic value of what are, after all, pretty common stones in nature.

-Jewelry buyers now understand that the real value of jewelry lie, not so much on the stone set on it, but on the precious metal the piece is made of.
+Many jewelry buyers now understand that quite a bit of the real value of most everyday jewelry comes not so much from the real or fake stone set on it, but from the precious metal from which the piece is made.

 This is not to say that genuine gemstones have lost their value.
-They still are.
-It's the paradigm that surrounds the entire jewelry selling and jewelry buying business that has shifted sharply in the last few years.
+While natural diamonds are likely the most over-priced commodity in the history of commerce, many natural gemstones do have rarity and intrinsic value.
+It's the paradigm that surrounds the entire jewelry industry of buying and selling that has shifted sharply in the last few years.

-In fact, diamond simulant jewelry have been slowly but steadily increasing their market share year after year.
-And as their share of the pie increases, the diamond business's once form hold on the market is slowly being challenged.
+In fact, diamond simulant jewelry alternatives have been slowly but steadily increasing their market share year after year for decades.
+And as the share of the pie increases for non-diamond alternatives, the diamond cartel’s once firm hold on the jewelry market has been challenged.

-And if you still find yourself wanting to set a genuine gemstone on your next jewelry piece, let your choice be white sapphire.
+And despite the many artificial diamond simulant options available-- including our own lab-created white sapphires-- if you do find yourself wanting to set a genuine gemstone on your next jewelry piece, we’d like to invite you to consider a choice for a natural, genuine white sapphire.

 No wonder, white sapphires are gaining popularity among jewelry aficionados.